 - Always carry a tarp or emergency blanket with you when leaving civilization.
 These items can be used to make an effective shelter in just a few minutes.
 Carrying a tarp or emergency blanket can save you hours of building time compared to using only found materials.

-- Consider a cave or rock overhang for a shelter.
+- Consider a cave or rock overhang for shelter.
 These options can be the easiest solution, but they have their risks.
 Make sure no animals are already living there.
-Many animals are territorial or protecting their young and could be aggressive towards you.
+Many animals are territorial or protect their young and could be aggressive towards you.
 Also, never build a fire underneath a rock overhang.
 As the heat radiates off the rock, it will often shift and crush anybody that is underneath.